Finally bought a weaving loom but not sure about which yarn to buy?

 Yarn can be spun from either natural fibers or synthetic fibers.
 Examples of natural fibers are cotton, hemp, linen, wool silk etc., while synthetic yarn is normally made out of acrylic or polyesters.
 All of them have their own characteristic feel to them and offer different challenges while using them.
-It is usefull to keep in mind that every type of yarn was designed for a specific purpose.
+It is useful to keep in mind that every type of yarn was designed for a specific purpose.

 The right type of fiber depends just as much on the project you work on, as on your personal preferences.
 Cotton is often used to set up the warp, but you might want to try some other kinds of yarn to create some interesting effects.

 Yarn made from synthetic fibers are ideal for beginners.
 Since they are relatively cheap, you can practice as much as you want without worrying.
-Afterwards you can expand and try as many types of yarns as you want.
+Afterwards, you can expand and try as many types of yarns as you want.
 Afterall, nothing compares to the soft touch of a woolen sweater.

 The yarn you see in the store can come in a variety of different packaging.
-Some of the most well known examples are skeins, balls, pull skeins, cones and tubes.
-Except for the skeins, they are all made in such a way that you can directly pull out the yarn without ending up with one big mess of tangled thread.
-Skeins are normally made into ball before using to prevent tangling.
+Some of the most well-known examples are skeins, balls, pull skeins, cones and tubes.
+Except for the skeins, they are all made in such a way that you can directly pull out the yarn without ending up with one big mess of tangled threads.
+Skeins are normally made into a ball before using to prevent tangling.
 The type of packaging does not indicate superior yarn quality over the other.
 So if you see the prettiest yarn you have ever seen sold as a skein, don’t be afraid to take it.

 Yarn Size and Yarn Weight